Managed Service for Kubernetes provides updates through release channels.

-The service supports three Kubernetes versions.
-Master and node group versions are independent, and you can specify different Kubernetes versions available within a single release channel when creating them.
+The service supports three versions of Kubernetes.
+Master and node group versions are independent and you can specify different versions of Kubernetes available within a single release channel when creating them.

 - If the master is running on Kubernetes 1.14 and node groups are on Kubernetes 1.13, compatibility issues will affect CSI operation.
 For correct operation, upgrade the node groups to Kubernetes 1.14.

 When creating a Kubernetes cluster, specify one of three release channels.
 You can't change the channel once the Kubernetes cluster is created, you can only recreate the Kubernetes cluster and specify a new release channel.
 The table below describes release channels and contains up-to-date information about supported Kubernetes versions.